nopnop2002/esp-idf-benchmark/README.md

 # How to set O2 compile option
 The default compile option for esp-idf is Os.
 Compile options can be changed in the CMakeLists.txt.
-On the ESP32, Changing the compile option to [O2] enables [zero-overhead loop].
+On the ESP32, Changing the compile option to [O2] enables [zero-overhead loops].
-zero-overhead loop can execute a loop with a predetermined number of executions without branching overhead.
+zero-overhead loops can execute a loop with a predetermined number of executions without branching overhead.

 # Benchmark with O2 compile option enabled.